How to Introduce Yourself in French: Every Step from Bonjour to Au Revoir

 To say goodbye, say au revoir (goodbye) or à bientôt (see you later). À bientôt is less formal than au revoir, but I’d say it’s an appropriate way to say goodbye to your nouvel ami français (new French friend).

-Practicing French Introductions in the Real World
+How to Practice French Introductions in the Real World

 At this point, you may be thinking: sure, reading and typing these greetings is one thing.
 But what about when I actually want to say them?